Do You Own a North Carolina Farm or Fishery?

 Moreover, with a Chapter 12 bankruptcy, plan payments may accommodate seasonal earnings and be made monthly, quarterly, or annually, and do not have to be equal.
 Payments for expensive property and equipment may be extended beyond the end of the bankruptcy.

-Another benefit of Chapter 12 is that creditors are not entitled to be paid more in a Chapter 12 bankruptcy than they would receive in a Chapter 7 bankruptcy, which is a liquidation bankruptcy.
 A secured creditor may only be entitled to the current market value of its collateral and unsecured creditors may not be paid anything.
 The concept, for secured creditors, is called “cramdown,” and it works as follows:

 What Does It Mean to “Cram Down” a Debt?